KevinCarr42/CSAS-Translations/README.md

 - Hyperparameter optimisation for the integrated system
 - Final model selection based on comprehensive evaluation criteria

+### Best-of-Ensemble Combined Model
+- In addition the individual translation models, another Best-of-Ensemble model is created by combining results from all other models
+- For each sentence, the highest similarity between source and translated text (after excluding errors) is considered to be the Best-of-Ensemble or the "ensemble model"
+- The ensemble model returns improved translations, while requiring more time and computational resources to complete translations

 ## Evaluation Methodology

 ### Analytical Assessment